 Problem

-What are SQL Server Connection Strings and what are some common parameters used?
+What are SQL Server Connection Strings and what are some common parameters?
 What functionality is available for trusted connections with Windows authentication or SQL Server authentication?
-Can you connect via an IP Address, host name, localhost, ODBC, OLE-DB or other options?
-Are there default values that are commonly used for timeouts, SSL, SQL Server Express, localdb, etc.?
+Can you connect via an IP Address, host name, localhost, ODBC, OLE-DB, or other options?
+Are there common default values for timeouts, SSL, SQL Server Express, localdb, etc.?

 Solution